UNSW-oceanography/NRS-temperature/README.md

 For example, this script contains functions that are useful for:

-* Time conversion between MATLAB, numpy datetime64 and python datetime
+* Time conversion between MATLAB datenum, numpy datetime64 and python datetime
 * Selecting and binning temperatures in time and depth
 * Deseasoning the tempeature data
 * Calculating simple climatologies